 Examples of LMP Signature Programs

-Since its creation, LMP has been critical to the success of four major Lawyers’ Committee initiatives, including Election Protection, the Parental Empowerment and Readiness Program (PREP), Clemency Project 2014, and the Loan Modification Scam Prevention Network (LMSPN).
+Since its creation, the Legal Mobilization Project (LMP) has been critical to the success of four major Lawyers’ Committee initiatives, including Election Protection, the Parental Empowerment and Readiness Program (PREP), Clemency Project 2014, and the Loan Modification Scam Prevention Network (LMSPN).
 In each instance, LMP provided a critical role in organizing and implementing broad-based approaches to civil rights, while also utilizing the substantive experience and skill of the legal staff to further expand equal justice.